 The heart of App Store audience testing is understanding who the most valuable members of the App Store audience are and what their needs are in order to drive them to the product page.
 Effective audience testing should define who the audience is for a particular app or game to deliver users of high-value who will lead an app to improve growth.

 Audience testing is important because it provides insights that marketers use to construct their marketing ‘language’ (marketing / creative assets) which allows them to communicate with their audience on a more relatable and engaging level.

 App Store Audience Testing and ASO

-ASO isn’t interested in ‘the gist’ when it comes to data, it’s interested in detail and minutiae.
+ASO isn’t interested in ‘the gist’ when it comes to data, it’s interested in detail, and minutiae.
 For the mobile app industry, optimizing for the ‘average’ user is too broad and a sign of an ineffective marketing strategy, it would be a challenge to blanket optimize and audience testing exists to avoid that circumstance.
-And if you’re successful you might have increased conversion rates for a low quality audience
+And if you’re successful you might have increased conversion rates for a low-quality audience

 Attempting to create, let alone optimize, an important element on a product page without any background on who the audience is, what they want, what they respond to and why, is a recipe for disaster.
 Segmenting an audience must occur in order to know exactly how a particular user / group responds to a marketing asset, as opposed to how everyone responds to it.
-Only by gathering that data is it possible to pinpoint what may be pushing away a desired audience and what’s bringing in an undesirable audience.
+Only by gathering that data is it possible to pinpoint what may be pushing away the desired audience and what’s bringing in an undesirable audience.